Brighter Beginnings is a program to help expectant families and babies stay healthy during pregnancy and after the baby is born.

 Earn rewards for seeing your prenatal provider

-You can earn $10 on your CountyCare Rewards Card for going to your prenatal visits.
+You can earn $10 on your CountyCare Visa Rewards Card for going to your prenatal visits.
 You will receive a Rewards Card in the mail and $10 will be automatically added to the card after each prenatal visit (up to 14 visits.)
 CountyCare will add $25 when you see your provider for a checkup 1-12 weeks after your baby’s birth.
-The Rewards Card can be used for home and health items from stores like Walgreens, CVS (not at Target stores), Dollar General, Family Dollar, and Walmart.
+The Rewards Card can be used for home and health items from most places that accept Visa.
 You will have six months to use your rewards from the date they are added to your card.

 Check your blood pressure at home